fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 # Good practices for gem projects

-* Remove the Gemfile.lock from git (https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile)
+* Do not check `Gemfile.lock` into git (https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile)

 * Set `required_ruby_version` in Gemspec with a range